 In determining whether the required duty exists, Inland Revenue does not expect the payer to enquire into the legal agreements.
-Rather, confirmation from the member and the third party at the time of appointment that such a duty exists will be enough.
+Rather, confirmation from the board member and the third party at the time of appointment that such a duty exists will be enough.

-Equally, when an employee of a third party is asked to join of a board, committee, panel, review group or task force, if that request arose because of their employment with that third party, then they may have a fiduciary duty to pay those fees to their employer.
+Equally, when an employee of a third party is asked to join the Organisation, if that request arose because of their employment with that third party, then they may have a fiduciary duty to pay those fees to their employer.
 If such a fiduciary duty exists, then the fees will be income of the employer and WHT is determined on that basis.